 If a property owner intends to appeal his property taxes, he must protest his taxes by filing a Petition to the Board of Review in person.
 If the property owner fails to protest his assessment at this meeting, he will be barred from further appealing his assessment.
 After the Board of Review hearing, if the property owner still disagrees with the assessment, he may then file an appeal to the Michigan Tax Tribunal who will consider his case.
 The deadline to file such an appeal varies based on property owner type.

-Property taxes are annoying, they are expensive, but they are important.
-It is therefore also important you have an experienced real estate attorney assisting you if you think your property taxes are too high.
+Property taxes are annoying and expensive, but they are important.
+Therefore, it is also important to have an experienced real estate attorney assist you if you think your property taxes are too high.
 Shinners & Cook has handled countless transfers of property and property tax appeals in recent years and can be trusted to assist you with your needs as well.
 If your property taxes are keeping you up at night, please call Shinners & Cook to speak with our experienced attorneys today.